 Portfolios are also especially important for positions like designers and civil engineers, especially those with CAD expertise.
 Kellar says that applicants should be excited about their portfolio, and be able to talk about it.
 Presenting projects that you’re excited about can make a potential employer excited about you!

 What about different streams?As an engineer, should you look into contract or consulting streams?
 Well, it’s up to you and your workplace personality.
 Are you a happy-to-stay-for-a-decade kind of person?
 Then long-term employment is a great option for moving up the ranks and earning a leadership role.
 But more and more Millennials are job-shifters, and recent studies show that the average stay of employment is about four years.
 So think of that as the benchmark: if you’re an excitable, mobile person who likes to job hop every couple of years for fresh perspectives, then consulting is a great option.

 Contracting is also a great mobility option.
-Firms like Cole Engineering will hire independent or small-company contractors for a few months to a few years at a time.
+Firms like COLE will hire independent or small-company contractors for a few months to a few years at a time.
 Operating as a contractor can mean flexibility and mobility, at the cost of permanent employment.
 Hopefully, you’ll be able to find the perfect fit.